cyberphysic4l/DLTCongestionControl/README.md

 # IOTARateControl
-Python simulator for AIMD rate control in the IOTA network
+Python simulator for AIMD congestion control in the IOTA network